lgperrin/Network-Security/Practical-Assesment-1/Exercise_Statement.md

 ## Part 1: Basic Analysis

-### A. Transport Layer Protocol Analysis
+You are required to concisely present the following information at the start of your video.
+No other introduction or summary is necessary.
+You may wish to summarise information answering parts 1.a, 1.b, and 1.c in a single PowerPoint slide.
+This part of the video should take you less than 1 minute to present.

-**Objective**: Provide a quick overview of the packet capture's composition and involved IP addresses.
-You'll need to identify the percentage of bytes belonging to each transport layer protocol (e.g., TCP, UDP) in relation to the entire capture.
-This can be done by analyzing the pcap file to count bytes for each protocol.
+a.
+For all protocols encapsulated by the transport layer, identify the percentage of bytes belonging to each protocol relative to the entire capture.

-  1. Open the packet capture file with Wireshark.
-  2. Use "_Protocol Hierarchy_" under the statistics tools to view the percentage of bytes for each protocol, giving an idea of the traffic composition.
-  3. Summarize these statistics in a PowerPoint slide, focusing on main transport layer protocols like TCP, UDP, etc.

-### B. Identification of IP Addresses

-**Objective**: Identify all IP addresses involved in the capture in order to understand the network's structure and the potential targets of the malware.

-  1. Use the "_Endpoints_" tool under the "_Statistics_" menu to list all IP addresses involved in the capture.
+b.
+Identify all IP addresses involved in the capture.
-  2. Highlight these IP addresses on your slide, noting any frequent addresses or address ranges that might indicate a network segment.
+c.
+State the IP address of the host where the capture was taken, as well as any other IP addresses that you think belong to the same network.
+Briefly, state any insights that might be inferred about other host IP addresses that you think is useful in understanding the behaviour of the malware.

 ### C. Host and Network Insight